sevora/sevora/README.md

 <h3>Privated 🔒</h3>
 <div>I also have privated repositories of fully-functional websites which I have plans to sell.
 At the same time these kind of large projects provided me with a lot of experience.</div>

+<h2>README Note ☹️</h2>
+<div>Github Flavored Markdown sucks.
+Really.
+It is too limiting and restrictive.
+The actual Markdown I made for this is on <a href="SOURCE.md">SOURCE.md</a> and there you would see what I actually intended for the design.</div>
 <h2>Awesome Art by TenaceTracks</h2>
 <div><a href="https://twitter.com/TenaceTracks">@TenaceTracks</a> is a friend of mine and he makes pretty amazing digital art.</div>